ashkeel/stul-plugin-vts/README.md

 Connects to strimertul and parses events and chat messages.

+Contains extra code specific to my (Ash Keel) models, but feel free to reuse anything you want!

 ## Building

 Create a new file called `StulPlugin.csproj.user` with the following content: